-Although you may realize that your behaviors are destructive it may be difficult to control them.
-Treatment can teach you ways to cope.
-Here are some other ways to help manage your illness:
+Although you may recognize that your behaviors are destructive, it may still be difficult to control them.
+Effective treatment can help you.
+Here are some other ways to help manage your condition:

 - Connect with others.
-Find emotional support from others living with BPD.
-It’s helpful to share your thoughts, fears and questions with other people who have the same illness.
+Find emotional support from others experiencing BPD.
+It’s helpful to share your thoughts, fears and questions with others who have the same condition.
 Use online message boards or groups found through social sites like meetup.com or Facebook.
-Healing From BPD includes a peer-hosted chat room.
+We also like the peer-hosted chat room at Healing From BPD.

 - Avoid drugs and alcohol.
 These substances can disturb emotional balance and interact with medications.